A Wigan sixth form college has received national accreditation for its quality of maths, science, tech and engineering lessons

-The award, that recognises exceptional dedication and outstanding quality in STEM education, underlines the college's commitment to innovation, industry relevance, and student employability.
+The award recognises exceptional dedication and outstanding quality in STEM education, and underlines the college's commitment to innovation, industry relevance, and student employability.

 The comprehensive evaluation process involved a virtual validation panel comprising senior academics and prominent industrialists, who meticulously assessed its strategic planning, curriculum design, industry engagement, educational delivery and student outcomes.

-The Panel acknowledged Winstanley's STEM education approach, calling “exemplary”, noting specifically its robust mechanisms for industry collaboration, ongoing professional development of staff, and targeted career-focused educational programmes.
+The panel acknowledged Winstanley's STEM education approach, calling it “exemplary”, noting specifically its robust mechanisms for industry collaboration, ongoing professional development of staff, and targeted career-focused educational programmes.

-College principal Simon Lett, Principal of Winstanley College, celebrated this remarkable achievement, saying: "I am delighted that Winstanley College has obtained this important and valuable recognition of the STEM Assured standard award.
+College principal Simon Lett celebrated this remarkable achievement, saying: "I am delighted that Winstanley College has obtained this important and valuable recognition of the STEM Assured standard award.

 "Receiving STEM Assured is a reflection of the high quality STEM provision at Winstanley; in the classroom and our work with industry and employers.
 Students obtain excellent grades and develop valuable employability skills, which they can transfer into higher education and employment."